A novel reverberation mapping method for blazars: Introduction

-However, it is difficult to apply the RM process to blazars, a special class of AGNs with their relativistic jet directed almost along the observer’s line of sight.
-The jet emission normally is Doppler boosted, and highly variable.
-In the optical–UV band, the emission is composed of radiation from both the accretion disk and the jet \citep{2010MNRAS.402..497G}.
-Therefore, disentangling the varied disk and jet components is a key to measure the SMBH mass in blazars by using the RM process.
-Some previous studies have attempted to use the Non-Thermal Dominance (NTD) parameter to classify the jet-dominated and disk-dominated data for blazars \citep{2022MNRAS.516.2671P,2024ApJ...977..178A}.
-It is assumed that when NTD$<$2, the specific fluxes at 5100 \AA\ is dominated by the accretion disk.
+However, applying the RM technique to radio-loud AGNs, particularly blazars, remains challenging.
+For blazars, the jet emission is dominant and highly variable, making it difficult to disentangle variation of the accretion disk from that of jet.
+Consequently, over the past few decades, RM studies have been successfully carried out for only a limited number of blazars.
+For the low-synchrotron-peaked source, such as 3C 273, the jet emission is week in the optical band \citep{2021JHEAp..29...31P}, and the optical emission is dominated by the disk, making RM feasible.
+The central black hole mass of 3C 273 is estimated to be approximately $4.10\times10^{8}\ M_\odot$ \citep{2019ApJ...876...49Z}.
+On the other hand, for other sources, the non-thermal dominance (NTD) parameter is employed to classify the data into jet-dominated and disk-dominated states \citep{2012ApJ...748...49S}.
+This method assumes that when $\mathrm{NTD} < 2$, the specific fluxes at $5100\,\text{\AA}$ is dominated by the accretion disk.
+When performing the lag correlation analysis, data with $\mathrm{NTD} > 2$ are excluded. \cite{2024ApJ...977..178A} and \cite{2025ApJ...979..227A} used the NTD method to estimate the central black hole mass of PKS 1510-089 to be $2.85\times10^{8}\ M_\odot$.
 This method relies on a relatively straightforward threshold-based criterion, which may limit its robustness.
 In other words, even when the NTD is below 2, variability from the jet may still contribute to the observed fluxes, potentially disturbing the correlation analysis.
-Besides, the NTD less than 2 cases are unpredictable and mostly happen during quiescent states.
-These ingredients significantly intervene the application of the RM procedure for blazars.
+Moreover, for sources where the NTD method cannot be applied, that is, when the majority of data have $\mathrm{NTD} > 2$, the only option is to directly measure the time lag between the $V$-band light curve and the broad emission lines.
+For example, \cite{2022MNRAS.516.2671P} measured a time lag of about 70 days between the H$\beta$ line and the $V$-band light curve in PKS 0736+017, and used this lag to report a central black hole mass of approximately $7.32\times10^{7}\ M_\odot$.
+In their analysis, however, the correlation coefficient of the ICCF was relatively low, with a peak value below 0.5.